ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 cd ../simple-zk
 ```

-3. Install required libraries for ZkSNARK
+3. Then we’ll install the required libraries needed for ZkSNARKs
 ```bash
 npm add --save-dev snarkjs ffjavascript npm i -g circom
 ```

-4. Add this section to package.json(Some of the opcodes that we will use are not available in the mainnet release yet)
+4. Next we’ll add the below section to the package.json (note that some of the opcodes that we’ll use are not available in the mainnet release yet)
 ```json
 "overrides": {
     "@ton-community/func-js-bin": "0.4.5-tvmbeta.1",